The largest of the Apostle Islands has a personality rooted in an uncommon past.

 Students stay in four-room cottages next to woods and meadows.
 Breakfast and lunch is included in the rates.
 The campus is disabled-accessible.

-Madeline Island Historical Museum : It's a block from the ferry landing and well worth a visit.
-It's open daily from Memorial Day weekend through early October.
-Admission is $8, free for children through 17.
+Madeline Island Historical Museum: It's a block from the ferry landing and well worth a visit.
+It's open daily from Memorial Day weekend through Labor Day, then Wednesday-Sunday through the third weekend of October.
+Admission is $10, $5 for children 5-12.

 Musicians from the Madeline Island Music Camp play concerts at the Clubhouse from mid-June to mid-July.